Deso-PK/make-trust-irrelevant/README.md

 * a model-behavior classifier;
 * an application sandbox;
 * a container runtime;
+* an AI kill switch;
+* a guarantee that AI containment can never fail;
+* a guarantee that sandbox escape is impossible;
 * a replacement for human judgment;
 * a claim that compromised kernels are impossible;
 * a claim that compromised hardware is impossible;